-Appendix A-A Brief History of Physical Literacy
+Appendix A: A Brief History of Physical Literacy

-Many people think that physical literacy is a new concept that dates from the close of the twentieth century.
-The truth is that the idea of "physical literacy" has been referenced since at least the nineteenth century.
+Many people think that physical literacy is a new concept that dates from the close of the 20th century.
+The truth is that the idea of physical literacy has been referenced since at least the 19th century.
 Recently, Cairney, Kiez, Roetert & Kriellaars (2019b) wrote a review on the history of origins of physical literacy.

-Here is some of what they found:
+Here are some of their findings:

-One of the earl iest uses of the term was in 1884, when Edward McGuire of the US Army Corp of Engineers used the term physical literacy to describe the eloquent movements of a local culture he witnessed during a feast (Kiez, 2015).
-This use occurred during the rise of worldwide mechanization and was coincident with the invention of the first motor vehicle in 1885.
-As a result of mechanization and the apparent threat it imposed to active lifestyles of the population, the term physical literacy was routinely used in USA by educators arguing for equivalency of physical literacy with "mental literacies".
+One of the earliest uses of the term was in 1884, when Edward McGuire of the U.S. Army Corp of Engineers used the term physical literacy to describe the eloquent movements of a local culture he witnessed during a feast (Kiez, 2015).
+This use occurred during the rise of worldwide mechanization and coincided with the invention of the first motor vehicle in 1885.
+As a result of mechanization and the apparent threat it imposed to the population's active lifestyles, the term physical literacy was routinely used in the U.S.A. by educators arguing for equivalency of physical literacy with "mental literacies".
 Subsequently, the term was also used in Australia and Great Britain.

-Jump forward to the invention of the transistor in 1947[†] and the rise of the electronic era (1947-1985); we see a resurgence of the term physical literacy again in relation to threats of technological innovation to movement.
-Finally, with the creation of the internet (1970s) and the World Wide Web (1990), the computer/internet era arose with its implicit threats to physicality.
-This resulted in the most recent rise in the use of the term, and championed by the philosopher, Margaret Whitehead in England (Whitehead, 2001).
+Jump forward to the invention of the transistor in 1947 and the rise of the electronic era (1947-1985); we see a resurgence of the term physical literacy again in relation to threats of technological innovation to movement.
+Finally, with the creation of the Internet (1970s) and the World Wide Web (1990), the Internet era posed implicit threats to physicality.
+This resulted in the most recent rise in the use of the term, championed by English philosopher Margaret Whitehead (Whitehead, 2001).

-So, not only is the term physical literacy not new, but descriptions from the 20th Century bear striking similarities to our modern uses of the term:
+The term physical literacy not new.
+Descriptions from the 20th century are similar to our modern uses of the term: